How to spend 72 hours in Mission Beach

 Dive mouth first into a hearty breakfast at the family-run Bingil Bay Cafe.
 What was once a convenience store is now a cosy nook that’s become a local favourite.
 And it’s not hard to see why.
 There’s the funky colours, sweet sounds of Jack Johnson and Bon Iver serenading you in the background, and delicious home-style meals.

 Once you’ve ordered, nab yourself a cheap read from the second-hand book exchange and pull up at one of the tables outside under the motorised punkawallah fans to enjoy the tropical climate with a light breeze.

 Work off your morning feast with a trek to the summit of Bicton Hill in Clump Mountain National Park.

-The 4km round-trip circuit takes about two hours starting at the car park, weaving its way up the moderately steep slope through undisturbed lowland rainforest (some of the few remaining patches left in North Queensland) to reward you with sweeping views of the mainland and Family Islands Group at the top lookout.
+The 4km round-trip circuit takes about two hours.
+Starting at the car park, the track weaves its way up the moderately steep slope through undisturbed lowland rainforest to reward you with sweeping views of the mainland and Family Islands Group at the top lookout.

 If you’re after more of a leisurely stroll, walk the line where rainforest meets the sea at the Cutten Brothers Walking Track.

 Named after the first permanent settlers who came to the area in 1882, the track is an easy walk under the shaded protection of beautiful king ferns and a variety of rare fauna and flora (like the endangered arenga palms), with little beach pockets dotted along the way for you to stop and explore.